wgnet/spark-kafka-streaming/README.md

 Features
 - discover kafka metadata from zookeeper (more reliable than from brokers, does not depend on broker list changes)
 - reding from multiple topics
-- reliably handles leader election and topic reassigment
+- reliably handles leader election and topic reassignment
 - saves offsets and stream metadata in hbase (more robust than zookeeper)
 - supports metrics via spark metrics mechanism (jmx, graphite, etc.)